Meghashya-Y/Meghashya-Y-Pattern-Sense-Classifying-Fabric-Pattern-using-Deep-Learning/README.md

 <h1 align="center">🧵 Pattern Sense: Classifying Fabric Patterns Using Deep Learning</h1>

 ## 📥 Clone or Download the Project
+This project classifies fabric patterns such as
+* floral
+* striped
+* checked
+* plain
+* geometric
-This project classifies fabric patterns such as floral, striped, checked, plain, and geometric using a Convolutional Neural Network (CNN) and provides a web interface for prediction using Flask.
+   using a Convolutional Neural Network (CNN) and provides a web interface for prediction using Flask.
 ---
 ## 📁 Project Structure